Yarr/Yarr/docs/bdaq.md

 # Get the appropriate software version

-BDAQ support is either on the devel branch or on appropriate tag.
+BDAQ support is either on the *devel* branch or on an *appropriate tag*.

 ```bash
 $ git clone -b devel https://github.com/Yarr/Yarr.git Yarr